 12 Days of Great Falls Cheer

 Nov.
-23: Great Falls Grateful: Share what your grateful for on social with #gfgrateful and/or send an email to email@example.com and we’ll compile a post of all those things we’re thankful for this year.
+22: Great Falls Grateful: Share what you’re grateful for on social with #gfgrateful and/or send an email to email@example.com and we’ll compile a post of all those things we’re thankful for this year.
 If you’re like me, there’s a lot to be thankful for.

 Dec.
-9: Eat, Drink and be Merry: In between the shopping, spend some time eating, drinking and being merry all over town.
+8: Eat, Drink and Be Merry: In between the shopping, spend some time eating, drinking and being merry all over town.

 Dec.
 16: Give a gift.
-Speaking Socially will be hosting their annual toy giveaway (you can donate to the cause), find an Angel Tree to give a gift to someone who may not have gifts coming under their tree and plan to check out Candy Cane Lane Dec.
-17-18.
+There’s several toy/gift giveaways around town to participate in, find an Angel Tree to give a gift to someone who may not have gifts coming under their tree and plan to check out Candy Cane Lane Dec.
+16-17.

 Dec.
-23: Winter activity day: Get outside, go skiing, snowshoeing, hit the ice at the Great Falls Ice Plex, visit Bighorn Outdoor Specialists.
+23: Winter activity day: Get outside, go skiing, snowshoeing, skating, visit Bighorn Outdoor Specialists.
 Bonus activity that’s weather dependent: community snowball fight/build a snowman day!